An open-source package manager for agent skills

 Internal stays internal.

-Crew clones taps with whatever git credentials you already have.
-Your private repo stays private — crew never phones home, never uploads, never indexes anything outside the machines you install it on.
+Homecrew clones taps with whatever git credentials you already have.
+Your private repo stays private — Homecrew never phones home, never uploads, never indexes anything outside the machines you install it on.

 # Monday, 9:04am.
 A new engineer opens their laptop.